cocos-creator/docs-3d-deprecated/en/index.md

 - [Show example collection](https://github.com/cocos-creator/example-3d): From the use of basic components to the display of rendering effects, this project includes multiple scenarios with different functions and multiple Game Demo for user reference
 - [One step and two steps](https://github.com/cocos-creator/tutorial-mind-your-step-3d): This is the [Quick Start](getting-started/first-game/index.md) document Step-by-step explanation of the game
-- [Examples of Physics](https://github.com/cocos-creator/example-3d/tree/master/physics-3d): Includes some Physics test cases and examples, such as "Engulfing Black Hole", "Simple Car", "Falling ball",etc. The test cases and cases introduce some basic functions and usage methods, so that you can understand the physical functions in combination with the documentation.
+- [Examples of Physics](https://github.com/cocos-creator/example-3d/tree/master/physics-3d): Includes some Physics test cases and examples, such as "Engulfing Black Hole", "Simple Car", "Falling ball",etc. The test cases and cases introduce some basic functions and usage methods, so that you can understand the physical functions in combination with the documentation
-- [Simple-Games](https://github.com/cocos-creator/example-3d/tree/master/simple-games)：Simple games demo, users can use this case study to complete some simple and famous games.
+- [Simple-Games](https://github.com/cocos-creator/example-3d/tree/master/simple-games)：Simple games demo, users can use this case study to complete some simple and famous games
 - [Module display collection](https://github.com/cocos-creator/test-cases-3d): The example project of each function of the engine, which basically covers most of the function modules of the engine.
 Users can refer to it when using the functions Development in this project
 - [UI Show Demo](https://github.com/cocos-creator/demo-ui/tree/3d): Demo of various UI components combined use Demo
+- [Jump Ball 3D](https://github.com/cocos-creator/demo-ball): Users can make jump ball games through this project
+- [Taxi Game 3D](https://github.com/cocos-creator/tutorial-taxi-game): Physics-based game demo, users can make taxi games through this project

 > **Note**: the above items will be updated from time to time.
 Their default branch on GitHub is `master`, which generally corresponds to the latest __Cocos Creator 3.0 Tech Preview__ version.
 If you are still using an older version of __Cocos Creator 3.0 Tech Preview__, these projects may not open, try to switch to the same named branch as the old version.